 The specifications for making Champagne are incredibly strict and follow the traditional method, or méthode champenoise, as follows:

 Only three main grape varieties are used in Champagne production: chardonnay, pinot noir and Pinot Meunier.
-The expert blend of these grape varieties gives Champagne its unique, traditional taste.
+The expert blend of these Champagne grape varieties gives the drink its unique, traditional taste.
 During the primary fermentation, the grape juice is placed in a tank and fermented dry.

 Assemblage is where the intricate art of blending happens.
 Wines from different grape varieties, vintages and vineyards are combined and bottled.
 For Champagne producers, this is the critical step in producing a consistent house style each year.

 The liqueur de triage is a mixture of cane sugar and yeast added to the wine in measured quantities.
 The wine and sugar-yeast mixture is bottled in thick long-necked glass bottles and placed in a cool cellar for secondary fermentation.

 Secondary fermentation occurs gradually over 1-3 weeks, producing alcohol and carbon dioxide within the bottle.
 As the carbon dioxide dissolves in the wine, it creates Champagne’s signature bubbles and sparkling texture.

 The bottles are laid sideways to mature and rotated periodically (known as “riddling”) to loosen leftover sediment and move it towards the bottle cap ready for disgorging.
 French law dictates this process must last between three weeks and 15 months for non-vintage Champagne and at least 36 months for vintage.